Yakityak's Long-lost Passover Turkey Stuffing Recipe

 - In a skillet, saute the mushrooms, celery, onion and garlic in the remaining 1/3 cup of water/stock for 7 - 8 minutes

 - Break the potato up into big chunks and mush into the stuffing.
 Ultimately the potato chunks shouldn't be bigger than a cubic inch and ought to be well distributed.
+If you are not putting the stuffing in the turkey, mix the olive oil into the stuffing very well.

 - Stuff as much of the stuffing into the body cavity of a well washed turkey as possible, and bake with the turkey.
 Place the remaining stuffing into a small casserole dish and bake for the last 30 - 35 minutes.